kernsuite-debian/aoflagger/doc/source/using_aoqplot.rst

 Using ``aoqplot``
 =================

 ``aoqplot`` is an interactive tool to browse through quality statistics, but also allows non-interactive access to plots that can e.g. be stored automatically to disk.
-These quality statistics are added to a measurement set by the :doc:`aoquality <using_aoquality>` tool or within certain pipelines (e.g. ``DPPP``, ``cotter``).
+These quality statistics are added to a measurement set by the :doc:`aoquality <using_aoquality>` tool or within certain pipelines (e.g. ``DP3``, ``cotter``).

 The normal way of running ``aoqplot`` is: